JuliusBraitinger/tabular-benchmark-pipeline/README.md

 ## Data Sources

-Six loaders feed the dispatcher, each owning its own scrape → fetch path:
+Each loader owns its own scrape → fetch path; the dispatcher routes by `source`:

 | Source | Loader | Access | Target |
 |--------|--------|--------|--------|